akka/akka/akka-docs/src/main/paradox/actors.md

 # Classic Actors

+Akka Classic is the original Actor APIs now superseeded by the new more type safe actor APIs.
+For the new API see @ref[actors](typed/actors.md).

 ## Dependency

-To use Actors, you must add the following dependency in your project:
+To use Classic Actors, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"